sami-abai/sami-abai.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I’m a PhD student at The University of Tulsa where I am advised by Prof.Sandip Sen. I study the area of Human-agent teams and AI.
+I am a PhD student at The University of Tulsa, advised by Prof. Sandip Sen.
+My research explores the fascinating dynamics of human-agent teams, and how humans and AI can work together effectively.

 Here’s some more [About Me](https://sami-abai.github.io/aboutme/) and details about my [research](https://sami-abai.github.io/research/).